coldb/ansible/README.md

 ### Install with .ssh keys

 To install the dotfiles the .ssh keys need to be installed as well.
 To do this the following command can be executed `ansible-playbook -t dotfiles local.yaml --ask-become-pass --ask-vault-pass`

+## Setup high resolution screen support

+When the computer screen has a very high resolution the i3 interface needs to be scaled to match.
+To enable high resolution settings run the group `i3-scaling`.